BasedHardware/omi-ringcentral-app/README.md

 - User must be authenticated with RingCentral first
 - Returns 401 if user not authenticated

+**CORS:**
+- ✅ CORS is enabled for all origins
+- Can be called from web browsers, mobile apps, and server-side code
+- Supports preflight OPTIONS requests

 ## 🤝 Contributing

 1. Fork the repository